 - 1. Complete the SWTJC Housing Application. - 2.
 Receive a bacterial meningitis vaccine.
 This is state-mandated.
 Please note that a complete bacterial meningitis vaccine takes 10 days (to determine absence/presence of virus).
 You will not be eligible for housing until you have completed the vaccine process. - 3.
-Turn in application, documentation of bacterial meningitis vaccine, and \$95 deposit to the SWTJC Business Office (located in the Flores building).
+Turn in application, documentation of bacterial meningitis vaccine, and \$150 deposit to the SWTJC Business Office (located in the Flores building). - 4.
+Must complete, sign, and turn in the Housing Contract to the Business Office.